 About VectorAlpha

-We build high-performance, open-source tools that empower traders and researchers to compete at the highest levels of quantitative finance.
+We build high‑performance, open‑source tools that help traders and researchers run reliable quantitative workflows.

 Our Mission